pires/spring-boot-shiro-orientdb/README.md

 This sample project is comprehended by the following:
 * Spring Boot REST controller
-* OrientDB remote object persistence by means of Spring Data
+* OrientDB (2.0.13) remote object persistence by means of Spring Data
-* Shiro session-management with OrientDB-based authorizing realm
+* Apache Shiro (1.2.4) session-management with OrientDB-based authorizing realm
-* Hazelcast powered session distributed persistence
+* Hazelcast (3.5.1) powered session distributed persistence

 # Pre-requisites